steadybit/extension-kubernetes/extadvice/single_replica/instructions.md

     matchLabels:
       tier: ${target.steadybit.label:normal}
 ```

+If your Deployment is targeted by a HorizontalPodAutoscaler, you should adjust the `minReplicas` property of the HorizontalPodAutoscaler and omit the `replica` property in the Deployment specification.

 **If you increase the replica we strongly advice you to check if this is supported by your application.**

 ---